Barcelona Home Hunter · Neighborhood Guide

 Is Navas safe?

 Generally yes—family-oriented, lived-in streets.
-Usual Barcelona advice applies: keep an eye on phones/bags in busier areas.
+Usual Barcelona advice applies: keep an eye on phones and bags in busier areas.

 Is it good for investment?